Alexander-T-Moss/Hex-Zero/Mods/Hoeby/Front_Belt_Blocks/readme.md

 The result was, that the belts jump out of the original blocks.

 ## Which 3d parts are shared
-Only the 3D printed parts for the PurgeBucket are shared. <br>
+Only the 3D printed parts for the front belt blocks are shared. <br>
-The bed-mount is mantaray and hammerhead bed compatible.
+The blocks are for the mantaray bed.

 ## Hardware needed for this mode
 - 2x M2 nut